yk-ade/campus_cafeteria/README.md

 Setup
 1. Extract/place the folder into:
-   C:\xampp\htdocs\rectem_cafeteria
+   C:\xampp\htdocs\rectem_restaurant
-   (If keeping the old folder name "campus_cafeteria", update your browser URL and the qb fallback if needed.)
+   (If keeping the old folder name "rectem_restaurant", update your browser URL and the qb fallback if needed.)

 2. Start Apache and MySQL in XAMPP.